|

 All pups are peeing and pooping just fine.

 All pups are thriving and doing well.
-Sassy the Mastiff is recovering her c-section.
+Sassy the Mastiff is recovering from her C-section.

 Sassy is licking her puppies to help them go to the bathroom.
-Something that must be done, if not by the dam than by the humans.
+Something that must be done, if not by the dam, then by the humans.

 She is eating well...